Smanar/CYD-Domoticz-Remote/README.md

-WIP project to control your home-automation using Domoticz and a CYD (Cheap touchscreen).
+Small project to control your home-automation using Domoticz and a CYD (Cheap touchscreen).

 There is a video here https://www.youtube.com/watch?v=1Lc6MlZjePM